Éditions Larousse: The successor: Claude Augé

-This encyclopedia served as the basis for the design of the Petit Larousse (1^{st} edition: 1905) sought today among others for its cover signed Eugène Grasset.
-The house invented about the Petit Larousse the slogan: "Often imitated but never equaled".
+This encyclopedia served as the basis for the design of the Petit Larousse (1st edition: 1905) which is sought today among others for its cover signed Eugène Grasset.
+The house invented the slogan for the Petit Larousse: "Often imitated but never equaled".

-In 1906 appeared the first edition of the Petit Larousse illustré, where the tripartite division that would make the mark of this work is inaugurated: language dictionary, pink pages of Latin and foreign phrases, dictionary of proper names.
+In 1906, the first edition of the Petit Larousse illustré inaugurated the tripartite division that would make the mark of this work: language dictionary, pink pages of Latin and foreign phrases, dictionary of proper names.
 Direct descendant of the Dictionnaire (1856) of Pierre Larousse, it would become in 1924 Le Nouveau Petit Larousse and would know multiple editions.

 Back of the Larousse médical illustré (1912).

-In 1907, began the publication of the Larousse mensuel illustré, subtitled Revue mensuelle encyclopédique, richly illustrated and whose publication lasted until 1957.
+In 1907, the publication of the Larousse mensuel illustré, subtitled Revue mensuelle encyclopédique, was richly illustrated and lasted until 1957.

-In 1912, appeared the first Larousse médical under the direction of doctor Émile-Marie Galtier-Boissière.
-After numerous reprints and several reworkings, the work is still marketed a hundred years later.
-The same year, Le Petit Larousse is adapted into Spanish by Miguel de Toro y Gisbert under the title Pequeño Larousse ilustrado.
+In 1912, the first Larousse médical was published under the direction of doctor Émile-Marie Galtier-Boissière.
+After numerous reprints and several reworkings, the work is still being marketed a hundred years later.
+The same year, Le Petit Larousse was adapted into Spanish by Miguel de Toro y Gisbert under the title Pequeño Larousse ilustrado.
 Other editions would follow under the title Nuevo Pequeño Larousse ilustrado.
 This makes Larousse one of the rare dictionary publishers that succeeded in publishing in a language other than the original.
 Successor to the Larousse pour tous (two volumes: volume 1 in 1907 and volume 2 in 1908), the Larousse universel, an encyclopedic dictionary in two volumes, appeared in 1922.

 From the 1920s to the 1960s

 In 1926, appeared in 1 volume the first Larousse ménager.
-This work comprising about 3000 articles relates what concerns good housekeeping practices in the broad sense of the housewife at that time.
+This work, comprising about 3000 articles, relates to good housekeeping practices in the broad sense of the housewife at that time.

-From 1928 to 1933, Paul Augé, son of Claude, coordinated the Larousse du XXe siècle, universal encyclopedic dictionary in six volumes and printed in heliogravure.
+From 1928 to 1933, Paul Augé, son of Claude, coordinated the Larousse du XXe siècle, a universal encyclopedic dictionary in six volumes and printed in heliogravure.
 It gradually succeeded the Nouveau Larousse illustré, while being more concise, abundantly illustrated, scientifically more founded, and setting itself the objective of renewing the knowledge of its time (contains more than 235,000 articles and about 6,500 pages).
-This Larousse would be the subject of several updated reprints until the end of the 1950s including sometimes with a different cover for the most recent reprints.
-A supplement in one volume appeared in 1953 completing the initial encyclopedic work (editions before 1949).
+This Larousse would be the subject of several updated reprints until the end of the 1950s, including sometimes with a different cover for the most recent reprints.
+A supplement in one volume appeared in 1953, completing the initial encyclopedic work (editions before 1949).